42 Harbour (1967)

 December 2, 1967

 Trial service ends.
-Route name and number discontinued due to low ridership.
+Route discontinued due to low ridership.

 65A PARLIAMENT “CHERRY BEACH” buses would provide service to Cherry Beach for the summer months (June through September), starting 1972.